Best Health Insurance Options for Pregnant Women

 You can find out what services are covered by your plan and what your costs are likely to be by looking at your health plan’s summary of benefits or by calling your insurance company.

-Here are some things you might want to look for to confirm whether your plan covers these services, and if so, how much of the bill you’ll be expected to pay:
+Here are some things you might want to look for to confirm whether your plan covers these services and, if so, how much of the bill you’ll be expected to pay:

 • Labor and delivery services in the setting you choose, such as a birthing center, home, or hospital